apache/carbondata/docs/index/secondary-index-guide.md

 the main table will also load data to the SI table.

  **NOTE**:
- * In case of data load failure to SI table, then we make the SI table disable by setting a hive serde property.
+ * In case of data load failure to the SI table, then we make the SI table disable by setting a hive serde property.
 The subsequent main table load will load the old failed loads along with current load and makes the SI table enable and available for query.

 ## Querying data
 Direct query can be made on SI tables to check the data present in position reference columns.
-When a filter query is fired, and if the filter column is a secondary index column, then plan is transformed accordingly to hit SI table first to make better pruning with main table and in turn helps for faster query results.
+When a filter query is fired, and if the filter column is a secondary index column, then plan is transformed accordingly to hit the SI table first to make better pruning with the main table and in turn helps for faster query results.

 Users can verify whether a query can leverage the SI table or not by executing the `EXPLAIN`